DimitrisToumazatos/Thiseas/README.md

 # Thiseas
 This project allows you to find the exit of a maze comprised of 1s and 0s.

-This program was created by Dimitris Toumazatos and Dimitris Fotogiannopoulos as an assignment during the third semester of Computer Science in AUEB for their class "Data Structures".
+This program was created as an assignment during the third semester of Computer Science in AUEB for their class "Data Structures".

+# Co-Authors: <a href="https://github.com/DimitrisToumazatos" title="Dimitris Toumazatos">Dimitris Toumazatos</a> and <a href="https://github.com/DFotogiannopoulos" title="Dimitris Fotogiannopoulos">Dimitris Fotogiannopoulos</a>

 # How to run:
 1. Clone repository